 Did you know that science has found that your expectations have a great impact on your child’s behavior and performance?
 The problem is, our kids do not always know what is expected of them because we don’t always clearly voice our expectations.

 - Be clear about what is non-negotiable and let your children know what is expected of them.
 If they are not allowed to drop an activity until a specific period is over (for instance one semester/one school year), let them know before they sign up.
 However, be flexible — if the activity is really making them miserable, be willing to negotiate.

 - If you expect your children to participate in household chores, let them know, but remember that you’re bound to get more by allowing them to choose, to a certain extent, the chores they take on.

 10. Seek professional help.

-- Certain disorders can manifest themselves in behavior such as lack of motivation, procrastination and major concentration difficulties.
+- Certain disorders can manifest themselves in behavior such as lack of motivation, procrastination and major difficulties in concentration.
 The problem with these disorders is that they can lead your child to give up because of constant failure.

 Do not hesitate to contact a professional if you feel overwhelmed by your child’s lack of motivation.
-A professional will help you determine whether or not your child has a learning disorder or other issues and, more importantly, how you can help them.
+A professional will help you determine whether or not your child has a learning disorder or other issues and, more importantly, how you can help that child.

 No one said motivating your child will be easy, especially if you are dealing with a long-existing problem.
 Do not forget that changing habits takes time.
 Celebrate your successes and don’t lose heart when progress seems slow.